simnova/OmnitureHelper/README.md

 Copyright (C) 2013 Patrick Gidich

-A Tiny Libary to aid with Omniture Custom Link Tracking in Javascript Applications.
+A micro library to aid with Omniture custom link tracking in javascript applications.

 ----------------------------------------